Djibril Dianessy

-Djibril Dianessy (born 29 March 1996) is a French professional footballer who plays as a winger for Nõmme Kalju.
+Djibril Dianessy (born 29 March 1996) is a French professional footballer who plays as a winger.

+Early life

+Dianessy was born in Bondy, in the northeastern suburbs of Paris, to Malian parents.
+He acquired French nationality on 6 March 2003, through the collective effect connected to the reinstatement of his father in French nationality.

 Club career

 On 17 June 2021, Dianessy joined Ligue 2 club Pau.
 On 6 January 2022, he suffered an anterior cruciate ligament injury, which made him absent for the remainder of the 2021–22 season.
 In July 2022, Pau decided to terminate his contract.